erri120/lotus/README.md

 Another category of mods you can easily add to this setup.
 You only have to make sure that the outfits fit the character body (see [Character Mods](#character-mods)).
 It's also a good idea to find BodySlide files for that outfit so you can customize it.

 Install the outfit and, optionally but highly recommended, merge the outfit in the `Outfits - Merged` merge.
-Use the `Merge Plugins Hide` to activate all plugins from that merge, assing the new plugin to the Outfits LOOT group (see [Using LOOT](#using-loot)), sort with LOOT, open zMerge, add the esp to the merge and rebuild it.
+Use the `Merge Plugins Hide` to activate all plugins from that merge, assign the new plugin to the Outfits LOOT group (see [Using LOOT](#using-loot)), sort with LOOT, open zMerge, add the esp to the merge and rebuild it.
 Make sure you disable all plugins with `Merge Plugin Hide` when you're finished.

 If the outfit contains high heels, check out [Heels Sound](https://www.loverslab.com/files/file/1795-heels-sound/) and change the Footstep Set of the Armor Addon to `AngelFSTHeelsFootstepSet`.